lr/directory-service-grails-plugin/README.md

 * `grails.plugins.directoryservice.sources`
 * `grails.plugins.directoryservice.dit`

-Since both of these are Groovy Map objects, they must be put in a `.groovy` file (like `grails-app/conf/Config.groovy`), and can not go in a `.properties` file.
+Since both of these are Groovy Map objects, they must be put in a `.groovy` file (like `grails-app/conf/Config.groovy` or some other ConfigSlurper file), and can not go in a `.properties` file.

 ### Directory Sources Map